-The Company's activities expose it to a variety of financial risks: market risk, credit risk and liquidity risk.
-The Company's primary focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
-The primary market risk to the company is foreign exchange risk.
-The company uses derivative financial instruments to mitigate foreign exchange related risk exposures.
-The Company's exposure to credit risk is influenced mainly by the individual characteristic of each customer and the concentration of risk from the top few customers.
+The Group’s activities expose it to a variety of financial risks: Credit risk, liquidity risk, foreign currency risk and interest rate risk.
+The Group’s primary focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
+The primary market risk to the Group is foreign exchange risk.
+The Group uses derivative financial instruments to mitigate foreign exchange related risk exposures.

 Trade and other receivables

-The Company limits its exposure to credit risk by generally investing in liquid securities and only with counter-parties that have a good credit rating.
-The Company does not expect any losses from non- performance by these counter-parties, and does not have any significant concentration of exposures to specific industry sectors.
+One customer accounted for more than 10% of the revenue during year ended March 31, 2018 and March 31, 2017; however, none of the customers accounted for more than 10% of the receivables for the year ended March 31, 2018 and March 31, 2017.
+Investments The Group limits its exposure to credit risk by generally investing in liquid securities and only with counterparties that have a good credit rating.
+The Group does not expect any losses from non- performance by these counterparties, and does not have any significant concentration of exposures to specific industry sectors.

-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
-The Company manages its liquidity risk by ensuring, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due.
-Also, the Company has unutilized credit limits with banks.
+Liquidity risk is the risk that the Group will not be able to meet its financial obligations as they become due.
+The Group manages its liquidity risk by ensuring, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due.
+Also, the Group has unutilized credit limits with banks.

 Foreign Currency risk